daronphang/programming-resources/cloud-computing/AWS/optimization/load-balancing.md

 - Sticky sessions
 - Low latency
 - Preserves client-side source IP address
-- Static/elastic IP support
+- Static/elastic IP support (an ALB cannot be assigned an EIP)
 - DNS failover with Amazon Route 53
 - Security Groups for target EC2 instances

 When you create NLB, a network interface is created for each AZ.
 Each load balancer node will use the network interface to get a static IPv4 address.
 You can also associate one elastic IP address per subnet.

-AWS has launched ALB-type target groups for N:B. With this launch, you can register ALB as a target of NLB to forward traffic from NLB to ALB without needing to actively manage ALB IP address changes through Lambda.
+AWS has launched ALB-type target groups for NLB.
+With this launch, you can register ALB as a target of NLB to forward traffic from NLB to ALB without needing to actively manage ALB IP address changes through Lambda.
+This is useful in scenarios whereby client-side has firewall whitelist as you cannot assign an EIP to an NLB, but you can assign an EIP to an NLB.
 When configuring ALB and NLB, **place the ALB behind the NLB to handle all incoming traffic**.
 NLB forwards TCP connections to instances, unlike ALB which terminates HTTP/HTTPS.

 ### Gateway Load Balancer (GLB)